koalaman/shellcheck/README.md

     docker pull koalaman/shellcheck

+Using the Docker image can be done like so:

+    docker run -v $(pwd):/scripts koalaman/shellcheck /sripts/myscript.sh

+Here the local directory ( $(pwd) ) is mounted into the containers directory "/scripts".
+The script "myscript.sh" is checked.

 ## Compiling from source

 This section describes how to build ShellCheck from a source directory.
 ShellCheck is written in Haskell and requires 2GB of RAM to compile.